djaus2/sign-me-up-scotty/README.md

 https:/go.microsoft.com/fwlink/?LinkID=135170.
 Do you want to change the execution policy?
 [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "N"): Y
 ```
+- Need to run these 2 commands in Admin mode

-You may need to do 1. and 2. in the VS Developer Command Prompt
+- You may need to run scripts 1. and 2. in the VS Developer Command Prompt